 The good news is that, yes, you can freeze croissants to extend their shelf life.
 This applies to all types of croissants: plain croissants or those with savory flavors, and both store-bought and homemade croissants.

 You can freeze any type of croissant, whether it is sweet or savory.
 Some popular croissant flavors include chocolate, almond, and cheese.
-You can freeze croissant dough after shaping or flash-freeze it.
+You can the dough after shaping or flash-freezing it.

 Croissant Fillings and Freezing

 If you want to freeze croissants with fillings, such as bacon or whipped cream, it is best to freeze them before adding the filling.
-Once the croissants have been thawed and reheated, you can add the filling.
+You can add the filling once the croissants have been thawed and reheated.

 Here are some additional tips for freezing croissants: